 Many of us here in the 'breadbasket' of the northern prairies may tend to think there's only really one major grain to cook or bake with (i.e. Wheat, which we sometimes do carry, albeit only in its Whole form), but there are evidently many more, and many of them are more nutritious and/or much better for us given their higher protein content and lower glycemic index, and it's also generally a good idea to get more variety in our diets, anyway.
 There are Oats, of course, and we offer them in several brands and cuts (quick cooking flakes, or slower cooking whole grain Rolled Oats or Steel Cut portions of whole grains, or even just the oat Bran).

-Finally, for those who have wheat or gluten allergies or intolerances or have other reasons to find alternative sources of flour or thickening or binding agents to cook or bake with, we sometimes offer coconut and guar gum flours.
+Finally, for those who have wheat or gluten allergies or intolerances or have other reasons to find alternative sources of flour, we offer almond flour.

 |Item Name||Qty||Total Price|